ropensci/GSODR/docs/articles/GSODR.md

 four main functions for facilitating this:

-- `get_GSOD()` - the main function that will query and transfer files from the FTP server, reformat them and return a data.frame in R or save a file to disk
+- `get_GSOD()` - the main function that will query and transfer files from the FTP server, reformat them and return a data frame in R or save a file to disk

-- `reformat_GSOD()` - the workhorse, this function takes individual station files on the local disk and re-formats them returning a data.frame in R
+- `reformat_GSOD()` - the workhorse, this function takes individual station files on the local disk and re-formats them returning a data frame in R

 - `nearest_stations()` - this function returns a data frame containing a list of stations and their metadata that fall within the given radius of a point